 Should You Still Run with a Hangover?

 We’ve all been there: alarm sounding, head pounding, and the realization that you’re supposed to pop out of bed for your morning run.
 What do you do?
 Hit snooze and try again tomorrow— definitely a valid route.
-For some, like anyone in the midst of a training plan, that might not be an option.
-Perhaps you even think that the idea of running after a night out is the best way to kick the next morning’s hangover, the old “sweat it out” theory.
+For some, like anyone amid a training plan, that might not be an option.
+Perhaps you even think that the idea to run with a hangover after a night out is the best way to kick it out, the old “sweat it out” theory.
 Whatever your reason, you should consider the following before pounding the pavement when your head is throbbing.

 Hydration is Key

 Drinking in excess and consuming alcohol when you’re already dehydrated pretty much guarantees you an uncomfortable morning— no matter what you perceive your alcohol tolerance to be.
 There is a range of genetic and physical factors that determine how our bodies metabolize alcohol, so people’s hangovers can significantly vary and there’s no magic number of drinks to stick to ensure a hangover-free morning.